-- Written appeals may be submitted to the Executive Vice President within five days of the original decision.
-The Executive Vice President’s appeal decisions are final.
+- Written appeals may be submitted to the Provost and Executive Vice President within five days of the original decision.
+The Provost and Executive Vice President’s appeal decisions are final.

 - A record of complaints will be maintained in the Office of the Dean of Students.